-After students take the Smarter Balanced assessments, their results are reported in two primary ways: scale scores and achievement levels.
+After students take the Smarter Balanced assessments, their results are reported in two primary ways: scaled scores and achievement levels.
 On this page, you can learn more about scores, as well as how achievement levels were determined and how they are used by educators and parents.